samidh99/Password_DoorLock_System/README.md

 The functional code is contained in Blinky.c (Language: Embedded C)

-Functionality:
 * The user enters a password using a keypad.
-* If there is a match, then the door unlocks.
-* An option is provided to the user to lock the door after the door is shut.
 * A servo motor is being used to control the mechanical movements of the practical door latch.
+* Real-world functions like ringing a buzzer on a certain number of unsuccesful attempts, password updation options have been provided.